 Think of a doula as an expecting mother’s BFF.
 The word doula is actually Greek for woman’s servant.
 Your bond develops long before the due date, as you both plan how you’d like the birthing process to go, and learn the answers to the many questions you likely have.

 They can also provide emotional support and act as an advocate on your behalf.
 No matter what type of birth you have, a doula will be there to help you feel safe and empowered.
 A doula will support you in your decision to use medications or have a natural birth.

-A doula can be a helpful part of your birthing team.
-According to the American Pregnancy Association, many mothers reported the need for less medical intervention when using a doula.
+According to a 2017 Cochrane Review, many mothers report the need for less medical intervention and increased satisfaction with the birthing process when using a doula.
 However, it’s important to note that a doula is not a substitute for a doctor or midwife since they do not have the same in-depth medical training.

 After birth, postpartum doulas help a new mother as she recovers from the birthing process.
-This includes caring for the infant and guiding a mother through the breast-feeding process.
+This includes caring for the infant and guiding a mother through the breastfeeding process.

 Doulas can also play an important role in your home life, especially if there are older siblings in the home.

 All doulas must go through a certification process, which includes didactic training and assisting during live births.
 Their certification requirements vary by state.
 Formal training can be obtained through the International Childbirth Education Association, Doulas of North America, or Childbirth International.